Before you buy code, validate the build

 How the Planning Sprint works

-A focused two-week engagement anchored by two weekly strategy calls — enough structure to reach a proposal-ready brief without slowing you down.
+A focused 2–4 week engagement with one strategy call per week: enough structure to reach a proposal-ready brief without slowing you down.

 1. Intake & goals